ultraq/redux-utils/README.md

  - **slice**: optional, if the JSON data only represents a slice of the entire state, then specify the name of the slice so that it can be set in the right place.
+ = **scope**: optional, the DOM tree to search for the initial state.
+Defaults to the current document.

 ### initialStateFromStorage(storage, key, [slice])